Chapter 8 From Communalism To The Partition Topic B The Communal Divide And The Decision Of Partition Of India

 Initiation:

 British Prime Minister Ramsay Macdonald made a declaration on August 16, 1932, as a solution for the minority problem.
-This declaration is known as Communal Award.
+This declaration is known as the Communal Award.

 1. Separate electorate: